The Bankrate promise

 Conventional loan requirements

-Mortgages that exceed conforming loan limits are called jumbo loans or nonconforming loans.
-These are loans that can’t be sold to Fannie or Freddie, but they are still available to well-qualified borrowers needing a more flexible financing option.
+Mortgages that exceed conforming limits are called jumbo loans.
+A type of nonconforming loan, these are loans that can’t be sold to Fannie or Freddie, but they are still available to well-qualified borrowers who need a more flexible financing option.
 Jumbo loan rates tend to be higher than what you’d see with a smaller mortgage, though the gap has been closing in the last few years.

 One type of non-QM loan could be a portfolio loan.
 With this kind of loan, a lender keeps the mortgage on its books, rather than sell it to Fannie or Freddie.
 Because it doesn’t have to meet conforming loan standards, the lender can be more flexible when qualifying a borrower.
 It’s important to note, though, that non-qualified mortgages often come with higher interest rates.

-Conventional vs. FHA loans
+Conventional vs FHA loans

 |Conventional loan||FHA loan|